Osborne Brothers: Biography

 Upon their breaking into the bluegrass scene, the Osborne Brothers quickly became known for their virtuoso instrumentation and tight, melodic vocal harmonies.
 They first made the country chart in 1958 with "Once More", performing as a trio with Red Allen.
 The song featured a novel inverted stacked harmony.
 Bobby sang the lead line highest, with Sonny singing baritone, and the third singer (Red Allen) singing tenor as the lowest part.
 This made Bobby's distinctive voice the lead, and the third voice was somewhat interchangeable.
 As a result, they could hire others guitarist and singers without changing the overall sound.
 The "high lead" vocal trio became their signature, and they used to great effect in the country market with songs like "Blame Me", "Sweethearts Again", and a remake of the Carter Family's "Fair and Tender Ladies".

 During the 1960s, the Osbornes caused minor controversy among Bluegrass music purists by incorporating electronic and percussion instruments in their live acts and studio work.
 In 1960 they became the first bluegrass group to play on a college campus, performing at Antioch College.
 In 1963 they signed with Decca Records.
 On August 8, 1964, the Osborne Brothers were inducted as members of the Grand Ole Opry.

 The Osborne Brothers recorded their hit “Rocky Top” in November 1967.
 Released on December 25, 1967, it sold 85,000 copies in only two weeks, and was named an official Tennessee state song in 1982.
 In 1973 the Osborne Brothers became the first bluegrass group to perform at the White House.

 In 1994, The Osborne Brothers were inducted into the International Bluegrass Music Association's Hall of Honor.

 Hits

 Their song "Ruby Are You Mad" came in 1956 after signing with MGM Records (1956) and began a string of hits through 1986.
 Among them were "Once More" (1958), "Up This Hill & Down" (1965), "Making Plans" (1965), "Rocky Top" (1967), "Tennessee Hound Dog" (1969), and "Midnight Flyer" (1972).
 The Osborne Brothers' final chart appearance came in late 1986 with a new version of "Rocky Top".

-Current status
+Later years and deaths

-Bobby continues to perform with his band Rocky Top X-press, which includes two of his three sons.
+Bobby continued to perform with his band Rocky Top X-press, which includes two of his three sons.
 They performed May 31, 2013, at the rededication marking new ownership of The Gatlinburg Inn, where Boudleaux and Felice Bryant wrote "Rocky Top," and the couple's sons, Dane and Del Bryant, were on hand.
+Bobby died in 2023.

 Sonny retired in 2005 and died in 2021.